RobinSchmidt/RS-MET/Notes/Scratch/PitchDithering.md

 $p_1 = 1 - c_f$, $p_2 = c_f$ where $c_f$ is the fractional part of $c$.

 But there's a problem with this approach.
 With this rule as stated above, we would indeed always produce an average cycle length that is exactly as prescribed.
+So we have solved the mistuning problem.
 But we have now introduced a new problem.
+It's arguably a less severe problem, so we actually did make some progress but it's still not good enough.
 Doing it like explained above does, of course, produce some sort of artifacts.
 Namely, we introduce a sort of frequency modulation by a random pulse wave signal.
 This random frequency modulation manifests itself as a sort of noise in the final output.
-The amount of this noise will depend on the particular setting of the desired cycle length $c$.
+This noise in itself is something we are going to accept in this method.
+But what we don't want to accept is that the amount of this noise currently depends on the particular setting of the desired cycle length $c$.
 If $c$ happens to be an exact integer, there will be no noise at all because the fractional part $c_f = 0$ is zero in this case and we will therefore produce cycles of length $c_1$ with probability $p_1 = 1$.
-Apparently, we will get the greatest amount of noise when $c$ happens to be halfway between two integers, i.e.
-$c = xxx.5$ and no noise at all when $c$ is an exact integer $c = xxx.0$.
+Apparently, we will get the greatest amount of noise when $c$ happens to be halfway between two integers, i.e. $c = xxx.5$ and no noise at all when $c$ is an exact integer $c = xxx.0$.
 The amount of noise would vary as function of the fractional part of our desired cycle length.
 To have a consistent sound character of the oscillator, we don't want this.
 The amount of added noise should be the same regardless of how close to an integer our requested cycle length $c$ happens to be.
+We now want to equalize the noise, i.e. make it sound the same regardless of our value of $c_f$.

 The Refined Idea
 ----------------

 To develop a solution strategy, let's assume that our desired cycle length is $c = 100.0$.
 With the basic algorithm above, we would get a clean signal with no noise modulation at all.
+We ask ourselves how we would voluntarily introduce a noise into this signal that is statistically and sonically similar to the noise in the $c = 100.5$ case.
+This is the worst case that would produce the greatest amount of noise with the initial idea described above.
+It is "worst" because at the half integers, we are the farthest away possible from the "clean" case where $c$ is an exact integer.
+The new idea is now to also use random cycle lengths, even though we don't have to if the only goal would be to get the (average) cycle length right.
+Of course, we want to maintain an average cycle length of
-The new idea is now to use cycles of the 3 lengths $c_1 = 99, c_2 = 100, c_3 = 101$ in such a way that the mean cycle length is also exactly $100$ and the variance of the probability distribution matches the variance that we would get in the worst case scenario, i.e. at the half-integers.
+$100$.
+In order to achieve that, it is clear that we additionally need to use cycle lengths above _and_ below $100.0$.
+We need to use cycles of the 3 lengths $c_1 = 99, c_2 = 100, c_3 = 101$ in such
+a way that the mean cycle length is also exactly $100$ and the variance of the probability distribution matches the variance that we would get in the worst case scenario, i.e. at the half-integers.
 It is apparent by now that the general task to make this work is to derive a formula or algorithm to compute the 3 desired cycle lengths $c_1, c_2, c_3$ along with their associated probabilities $p_1, p_2, p_3$ of producing cycles of these lengths.
 The input is the given desired mean cycle length $c$.
 As before, let $c_f = c - floor(c)$ denote the fractional part of our desired (mean) cycle length $c$.
-If
-$c_f = 0.5$, we expect to be in an edge case where from the 3 lengths $c_1,c_2,c_3$ are only 2 actually used because one gets a probability of zero.
+If$c_f = 0.5$, we expect to be in an edge case where from the 3 lengths
+$c_1,c_2,c_3$ are only 2 actually used because one gets a probability of zero.
 This is our reference case and we need to produce the values $c_1,c_2,c_3$ and $p_1,p_2,p_3$ for the other cases in such a way, that the noise has always the same characteristics.
 We will use $c_2$ as our middle cycle length and we will always have $c_1 = c_2 - 1$ and $c_3 = c_2 + 1$.
-In the case where $c_f < 0.5$, we will need to use
-$c_2 = floor(c)$ and in the case where $c_f > 0.5$ we will need $c_2 = floor(c) + 1$.
-That this is
+In the case where $c_f < 0.5$, we will need to use $c_2 = floor(c)$ and in the case where $c_f > 0.5$ we will need
-right can most easily be understood from an example.
-If we have a desired cycle length of
+$c_2 = floor(c) + 1$.
+That this is right can most easily be understood from an example.
+If we have a desired cycle length of $c = 100.5$ samples, we would use cycles of $100$ and $101$ samples with equal probability, namely with probability $0.5$.
+When the mean cycle length is lower, say
-$c = 100.5$ samples, we would use cycles of $100$ and $101$ samples with equal probability, namely with probability $0.5$.
-When the mean cycle length is lower, say $c = 100.3$, then we would expect to additionally also use cycles of length $99$ samples and when the mean cycle length is higher, say
-$100.7$, then we would additionally have to use cycles of length $102$.
+$c = 100.3$, then we would expect to additionally also use cycles of length $99$ samples and when the mean cycle length is higher, say $100.7$, then we would additionally have to use cycles of length $102$.
 To summarize, for the 3 cycle lengths $c_1,c_2,c_3$ to be used, we use the following rule (in pseudocode):
 ```
 ci = floor(c)         # Integer part of c
 cf = c - ci           # Fractional part of c